 In 2012, Secretarial Order number 3322, "Restructuring and Renaming of the Department of the Interior National Business Center," adopted a streamlined focus on delivering a core set of complementary business services: human resources, acquisition, financial management, and indirect cost negotiation.

-Currently, the Interior Business Center is one of the several interagency shared service providers approved for operation by the Office of Management and Budget (OMB).
+Currently, IBC is one of the several interagency shared service providers approved for operation by the Office of Management and Budget.
 We do this under a fee-for-service, full cost recovery business model.